 They say that buying a house is one of the most stressful experiences we can go through and there’s no doubt it’s a major life event.
 It’s an aspirational purchase for most of us and we’re brought up to want the element of security that in theory owning a house should give.
 But buying a house has been getting harder and harder over time, with more people being precluded from the possibility of homeownership.

 This is largely due to the significant rises in property values in recent years – rises which have not occurred congruent to rises in annual wages or household incomes.
 Put simply, houses are more expensive and less people can afford to join the ladder.
 This makes reaching the milestone of eligibility for a mortgage an especially impactful one today.
 But what happens after being accepted for a mortgage?

+One important factor to consider is working with a reputable estate agent who can guide you through the process.
+Milnrow Estate Agents from Cowell Norford is a great example of a trusted estate agent who can help you find your dream home and provide valuable advice throughout the entire buying process.
 If it is your first time buying a home, you may be unfamiliar with the house buying process altogether.
 In particular, choosing a property can be much more complex than it may initially seem.
 There are various different things you need to consider before you settle on a property and put a deposit down in order to ensure your decision is the right one and that your new home will serve you for years to come.
 Here are some factors to consider.

 Budget and Mortgage Offer

 If only money grew on trees but first and foremost, you will need to consider your budget.
 If you are actively looking for a property, chances are you already have a mortgage in principle – which will give you a clear idea of your budget range, and what you have available.

 While it can be tempting to look beyond your budget before you start your mortgage application, the additional financial burden can be catastrophic, and especially so in these times of economic uncertainty.
 Staying within budget is essential.